310mc/https-310mc.github.io-tl/source/about/index.md

 BIGGEST thank you to <a href="https://twitter.com/riamuyumemi" target="_blank">Ren</a> who customized this *ENTIRE* site's code to be used for Enstars translators.
 It's literally all thanks to him that I can make all the translations look pretty and exciting!
 Another thank you to <a href="https://stars-ensemble.tumblr.com/" target="_blank">stars-ensemble</a> for guiding me with Github and helping me get used to the setup!

 Thank you to <a href="https://twitter.com/gradualcolors" target="_blank">gradualcolors</a> for their game assets (such as chibis, cards, banners, etc.), and the Ensemble Stars Wiki for its screenshots and data!

+Credits to <a href="https://www.w3schools.com/" target="_blank">w3schools</a> for various tutorials and how-to's for coding, especially the dropup list in my navigation bar!